• Home

 +

-Yes, Chicago condo kitchen remodels require both HOA board approval AND city building permits—a two-step process adding 6-12 weeks to your timeline.
-Submit renovation plans to your HOA 4-8 weeks before construction for board review.
-They'll check contractor insurance (often $2M+ liability required), work hour restrictions (typically 9am-5pm weekdays only), and structural limitations.
+Yes, Chicago condo kitchen remodels require both HOA board approval AND city building permits — a two-step process adding 6–12 weeks to your timeline.
+Submit renovation plans to your HOA 4–8 weeks before construction for board review.
+They'll check contractor insurance (often $2M+ liability required), work hour restrictions (typically 9am–5pm weekdays only), and structural limitations.
 Many condos prohibit load-bearing modifications and restrict sink relocation because all units share vertical plumbing risers.
 Only after HOA approval can you apply for city permits.
-Additional condo costs: freight elevator reservations ($100-$400/day), common area protection requirements, HOA application fees ($200-$500), and sometimes separate building inspections.
-High-rise buildings may have specific requirements for fire stopping, sound insulation, or material transport.
-Smart condo owners hire contractors experienced with Chicago high-rise renovations who already know building-specific requirements and have relationships with property management.
+Additional condo costs: freight elevator reservations ($100–$400/day), common area protection requirements, HOA application fees ($200–$500), and sometimes separate building inspections.

 Can I get a permit after kitchen work is already done in Chicago?